imfatant/test/README.md

 1e = Honeywell HMC5843 compass (external) - often comes integrated into the inexpensive u-blox NEO-M8N-based GPS modules.

 ## Getting started with Ground Control Station (GCS) software
 Download either Mission Planner (http://firmware.ardupilot.org/Tools/MissionPlanner/MissionPlanner-latest.msi) for Windows or QGroundControl (http://qgroundcontrol.com/) for Linux & Windows.
 Both these programs will connect to streams of MAVLink data coming over the network (via UDP on port 14550, for example) or over COM ports.
-Some trivial configuration may be required, but both programs often do a great job of auto-sensing and auto-connecting to traffic all by themselves.
+Some trivial configuration may be required, but both programs do a great job of auto-sensing and auto-connecting to traffic all by themselves.

 If you're having difficulty establishing a link, look at the following:
 1) Ensure you've opened the necessary ports in the GCS computer's firewall.
 Perhaps even disable the firewall temporarily.